Augmented-Health-Lab/CGM-Adherence/README.md

 Please cite this dataset as **Yanjun Cui, Catherine Stanger, and Temiloluwa Prioleau.
 (2024) Uncovering patterns of adherence to wearable medical devices used for diabetes management**

 This repository contains references to data records for a Data descriptor submitted to *Nature Human Behaviour*.
+Any references to the dataset assume dataset files are stored in directory `./` at this level.
 Below is a description of the different folders and their content.

 Please feel free to contact the Augmented Health Lab (ah-lab@dartmouth.edu) if you need assistance navigating these documents.

 ### `Codes/`

+All codes are executed in Google Colab.

 * `Data Preprocess Batch 1-5.ipynb`:
   * Code for processing CGM records and demographic data, generating summary files for future analysis.